Skip to content ↓

 Key Stage 3 English

-On arrival at John Kyrle High School, students are put into sets for English.
-Students’ Key Stage 2 results are used to inform this process.
-This is reviewed after the first half-term and at regular intervals throughout Key Stage 3.
+On arrival at John Kyrle High School, students are placed into sets for English.
+Students’ Key Stage 2 results are used to inform this process, which is reviewed after the first half-term and at regular intervals throughout Key Stage 3.
 Our aim is to ensure that all students are in the most suitable environment to enable them to succeed.

-Our Key Stage 3 curriculum is strategically designed to build on their learning from Key Stage 2 and ensure that they are ready for success in Key Stage 4.
-Each year builds their skills and increases the level of challenge.
-Our curriculum is taught in termly units, based on a theme, with a different core text focus each half-term.
-Over each year, students will meet a range of challenging and engaging literary texts and build upon their skills in:
+Our Key Stage 3 curriculum is strategically designed to build on learning from Key Stage 2 and to ensure that students are ready for success at Key Stage 4.
+Each year builds on prior knowledge and skills while increasing the level of challenge.
+The curriculum is taught in termly units based on a central theme, with a different core text studied each half-term.
+Across each year, students engage with a wide range of challenging and engaging literary texts and continue to develop their skills in:

 • Fiction reading and writing